 Individuals must report the results of any disciplinary procedures or reprimands issued by professional bodies.
-Individuals investigated by their institute for allegations of misconduct or malpractice should also make the existence of these investigations known to the director of human resources.
+Individuals investigated by their institute for allegations of misconduct or malpractice should also make the existence of these investigations known to the Chief People Officer.